matrix-org/matrix-spec-proposals/proposals/3860-media-download-redirect.md

 ## Potential Issues

-None, as opt-in functionality this change is 100% backwards compatible.
+None for clients, as opt-in functionality this change is 100% backwards compatible.

+With redirects it becomes easier to force another homeserver to be your CDN, which isn't great (clients could already do that, but not without recompiling).

+Redirects also potentially allow changing of media underneath the users as different redirects could be returned over time.
+It is worth noting that a badly behaving media server can already just return different content as well.

 ## Alternatives